MCUdude/MCUdude_corefiles/README.md

 and old and new time are no more than 32 seconds apart.

-For clock speeds of 16 MHz and below, the return value of `millis()` occasionally jumps up by more than one (notwithstanding zero long-time drift).
+For clock speeds of 16 MHz and below, the return value of `millis()` occasionally jumps up by more than one (notwithstanding low/zero drift).
 Thus, when relying on consecutive returns, run at 16.5 MHz or above.